In the beginning…

 Portability – ignite inspiration whenever and wherever.
 Share turntablism culture with people that wouldn’t regularly experience and help grow the culture.

-Since the start of the portable movement we have been very active on sharing our ideas and experiences on bringing this portable culture further.
-From DIY tips to portable lifestyle campaigns and portable turntable events, Skratcher has been one of the tastemakers in the forefront for growing this industry.
-Continuously pushing boundaries with new scratch techniques, new products and new technologies.
+Since the start we have been very active on sharing our ideas and experiences on bringing this portable scratch culture further.
+From DIY tips to portable lifestyle campaigns and portable turntable events, Portablist / Skratcher has been one of the tastemakers in the forefront for growing this industry.
+Reviewing portable related products and sharing the latest gear to for your portable arsenal.

 We have dedicated a large portion of our focus to make sure that the portable scene can and will be used as a launching ground for future and existing scratch DJs.